Possible Bearish Inside Day Candle Pattern Detected for Devon Energy Co (NYSE:DVN) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Devon Energy Co (NYSE:DVN)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Devon Energy Co (NYSE:DVN) based on the price action in the company's shares.
-Today's price range of $25.93 and $26.12 is within yesterday's high and low of the day.
+Yesterday's price range of $25.93 and $26.12 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Devon Energy Co may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Devon Energy Corporation operates as an independent energy company that is involved primarily in oil and gas exploration, development and production, the transportation of oil, gas, and NGLs and the processing of natural gas.
 The Company also has marketing and midstream operations primarily in North America that include gas, crude oil, and NGLs.